Pixeden/illustrator-scripts/README.md

 # illustrator-scripts

-`Javascript` scripts for _Adobe Illustrator_ that helps improve productivity and avoid _hand-made_ possible human errors when working with _Icons_.
+> _Adobe Illustrator_ `js` scripts that could help to improve productivity and avoid possible human errors when working with _Icons_.

 #### [Name Basic Layers](name-basic-layers.js)